 In the absence of settlement or party withdrawal of asserted claims, commercial disputes disposed of through trial can take up to two years to resolve.
 Because various jurisdictions employ differing procedures and civil litigation suits vary in complexity, it is difficult to generalise about the timeframe for case resolution.
 In addition, holidays, long motion practice, and local administrative proceeding requirements can extend the time it takes to resolve a lawsuit.

-Settlements can be executed with a confidentiality provision.
+Settlements can be executed with a confidentiality provision, which, at times, includes the fact of settlement itself not just the terms.
 Settlements with government entities may not be kept confidential if federal or state law requires their disclosure.

 Settlement agreements per court order are enforceable by the court designated in the settlement agreement and/or the court where the lawsuit was filed, unless the parties specify otherwise.
 The court can issue sanctions to the non-complying party.
 When the settlement agreement is not pursuant to a court order, the non-complying party can face sanctions for non-compliance.